Explore Uganda's Wildlife Paradise

 Kampala

-Accommodation: A wide range of hotels, guesthouses, and apartments.
+Accommodation: Wide range of hotels, guesthouses, and apartments.

-Specialties: Rolex (rolled chapati with eggs), muchomo (grilled meat), and street food varieties.
+Specialties: Rolex (rolled chapati with eggs), muchomo (grilled meat), and street food.

 Activities: Explore the Amabere Caves, visit the crater lakes, and tour the Tooro Kingdom's palace.